klausman/armapadocs/content/mission_making/guide/index.md

 Parameters are mission settings that can be tweaked in the slotting screen, by pressing ‘parameters’ button at the top.
-These parameters are defined in `description.ext`, starting at line 151.
-You may tweak the default params as you desire, or activate certain F3 features like `f_param_weather.` Uncomment the code block to enable weather parameters, allowing the admin to customize weather & time of day.
+These parameters are defined in `description.ext`, starting at line 114.
+You may tweak the default params as you desire, or activate features.

 A few more notes on specific features: